Dolphin Boy 2: Production

 The original Dolphin Boy was produced in 2020.
 Due to the COVID-19 pandemic, it was released in 2022 and became one of the highest-grossing films of the year, screening in 30 countries.
 A 26-episode TV series was also released on home media in March 2024.
 Following its success, in August 2024 director Mohammad Kheirandish announced that a sequel, Dolphin Boy 2, was in production with foreign investment.

 Production manager Shahriar Shahramfar stated that the film took 18 months to complete.
 Hamed Azizi, the dubbing director, said that Nasser Taghvai’s film Captain Khorshid inspired part of the dubbing.
 The film was co-financed by Iranian and international companies, each contributing 50%.

 On 21 January 2025, it was announced that post-production had been completed and the film would premiere at the 43rd Fajr Film Festival.

 Music

 Producer Mohammad Amin Hamdani announced that Shervin Hajipour performed the film’s ending theme, which will be released officially during the 2025 Nowruz screenings after obtaining a license.
+In the Arab World, the soundtrack is sung by Lebanese singer Nancy Ajram.